cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

     NAME                REFERENCE                      TARGETS   MINPODS   MAXPODS   REPLICAS   AGE resource-consumer   Deployment/resource-consumer   0%/5%     1         10        1          39s

-1. Now we can check the usage of the pod here:
+1. The resource-consumer deployment also has a service created with a nodeport.
+Examine it and note the external port:

     ```
-    kubectl get hpa
+    kubectl get service resource-consumer
     ```

-1. This image allows us to simulate load
+2. This resource-consumer image allows us to simulate load

     ```
     curl --data "millicores=600&durationSec=60" http://<EXTERNAL-IP>:<SERVICE_PORT>/ConsumeCPU
     ```

-1. After a few sectons, you can check how many resource-consumer pods there are, and how much cpu is being consumed.
+3. After a few moments, you can check how many resource-consumer pods there are, and how much cpu is being consumed.

     ```
     kubectl get hpa